atharvanaik1870/Java-solutions/README.md

 # Java-solutions
-Solutions of java problem on hackerrank this repository contains solutions of java problems on hackerrank.
+Solutions of java problem on hackerrank this repository contains solutions of java problems.